zoul/Finch/README.md

 About
 =====

-Finch is a dead-simple OpenAL-based sound effect player for iPhone.
+Finch is a simple OpenAL-based sound effect player for iPhone.
 The reasons for writing Finch instead of sticking with Apple’s `AVAudioPlayer` are described in my [question on Stack Overflow][so].
 The goals are simple: (1) Play sound effects without much fuss, and (2) do not lag in the `play` method